What Is The Relationship Between The Etc And Oxygen

 How Oxygen Powers the Electron Transport Chain

 Oxygen’s role here is critical.
 It accepts electrons at the end of the chain, combining with protons to form water.
 This reaction is not just a chemical necessity—it’s a biological imperative.
 Without oxygen, the ETC would stall because there would be no final electron acceptor.
-Electrons would accumulate at the chain’s end, halting the entire process.
+In practice, electrons would accumulate at the chain’s end, halting the entire process.
 Think of oxygen as the “safety valve” of the ETC. Just as a car needs fuel to run, the ETC needs oxygen to keep electrons flowing and energy production going.

 The reaction can be summarized as: